 Everyone loves a little midnight snack here and there, however, curing your sweet tooth craving or binge eating your favorite snack late in the evening can actually result in the feeling of discomfort as the body is attempting a restful state.
 This makes it difficult to fall asleep as your body is working overtime to digest the foot you had recently ingested.
 Also, lying down after eating disrupts the natural digestion process as the food then sits stagnant in the stomach, later causing heartburn, indigestion, and acid reflux.
 The constant discomfort can be extremely painful, making it near impossible to fall asleep.

 DIFFICULTY WITH PROPER BREATHING

-According to Dr. Monica Tadros, some of the leading causes of Insomnia has a great deal to do with irregular breathing patterns or difficulty with breathing in general.
+According to Dr. Monica Tadros at center for cosmetic surgery in NJ & NYC, some of the leading causes of Insomnia has a great deal to do with irregular breathing patterns or difficulty with breathing in general.
 Nasal obstruction such as a deviated septum, hypertrophic turbinate’s, nasal fracture or nasal valve collapse all contribute to breathing difficulties and make it near impossible to get a full nights rest.
-Other forms of medical conditions are snoring and sleep apnea.
-These issues should be check out by a specialist to help alleviate the stress of losing sleep and return you to a normal sleeping pattern.
+Other forms of medical conditions are snoring and sleep apnea, also known as sleep disorder.
+These issues should be checked out by a specialist to help alleviate the stress of losing sleep and return you to a normal sleeping pattern.

 A good night’s rest can make all the difference.
 No matter what your cause of insomnia is, it is important to observe the challenges you face when trying to sleep at night and seeking the proper help or lifestyle change to help give you the rest you deserve.